-$CPI-U_t$ = the value of the published version of the Consumer Price Index-Urban for the month of December prior to the date a dollar amount is payable.
+$CPI-U_t$ = the value of the published version of the Consumer Price Index-Urban for the month of September in the year prior to the date a dollar amount is payable.
 (The CPI-U is published monthly by the Bureau of Labor Statistics of the federal Department of Labor.
 If that index ceases to be published, any reasonably equivalent index published by the Bureau of Economic Analysis may be substituted by written agreement of the Parties.)